A claw hammer is one of the most essential tools that every carpenter should have.

 It is not used for the metal project, but it does wonders with the wood.

-The significant part about the hammer claw is that there are many types of designs and type of hammer.
+The significant part about the hammer claw is that there are many types of designs and types of hammers.

 Depending on your project, you can use the proper type and design that fits well with it.
 Make sure that before you purchase a hammer, that it is balanced properly and that the materials are of high quality.